Our President

 Lisa Listiana

-Dr. Lisa Listiana is founder and director of Waqf Center for Indonesian Development and Studies (WaCIDS) and Falah Financial.
-Currently she is the coordinator of Green Waqf Project and The Ghazali Project Indonesia, also a lecturer in a postgraduate program at Ahmad Dahlan School of Business and Technology, Jakarta.
-She pursued PhD program at IIUM Institute of Islamic Banking and Finance (IIiBF), with full scholarship from Indonesia Endowment Fund for Education (LPDP).
-She has strong passion and research interest on waqf, and presented papers related to waqf in national and international conferences.
+Dr. Lisa Listiana is the founder and director of Waqf Center for Indonesian Development and Studies (WaCIDS) and Falah Financial.
+Currently, she is the coordinator of the Green Waqf Project and The Ghazali Project Indonesia, and also a lecturer in a postgraduate program at Ahmad Dahlan School of Business and Technology, Jakarta.
+She pursued PhD program at IIUM Institute of Islamic Banking and Finance (IIiBF), with a full scholarship from Indonesia Endowment Fund for Education (LPDP).
+She has a strong passion and research interest in waqf and presented papers related to waqf at national and international conferences.
 She was the Best Talent of LPDP 2017.
-Some of her papers related to waqf are awarded as Best Paper in 4th Annual Islamic Finance Conference (AIFC), Hajj Financial Management Agency (BPKH) Call for Paper 2018, Shariah Economic and Finance Forum (FREKS) Call for Paper 2018.
-She holds master’s degree in accounting from University of Indonesia with full scholarship from the same sponsor.
-Previously, she worked as accountant for four years in ExxonMobil and auditor in Ernst and Young.
+Some of her papers related to waqf are awarded as Best Paper at the 4th Annual Islamic Finance Conference (AIFC), Hajj Financial Management Agency (BPKH) Call for Paper 2018, and Shariah Economic and Finance Forum (FREKS) Call for Paper 2018.
+She holds a master’s degree in accounting from the University of Indonesia with a full scholarship from the same sponsor.
+Previously, she worked as an accountant for four years at ExxonMobil and an auditor at Ernst and Young.

 Loni Hendri

-Loni is a research fellow at the Maqasid Institute, a researcher at Bersama Institute, freelance writer, translator and a lecturer.
-She has a Master degree in Islamic Finance and Banking from UIN Sunan Kalijaga Yogyakarta.
-She Published books as co-author on Islamic Economic Philosophy, Islamic Business Ethic, and Poverty in Islam.
-Loni is actively involved in publishing in accredited journals in Indonesia, both as writer and peer reviewer.
-She is also active in the Minangkabau diaspora for women
+Ustadha Loni is a research fellow, a researcher at Bersama Institute, a freelance writer, a translator, and a lecturer.
+She has a Master’s degree in Islamic Finance and Banking from UIN Sunan Kalijaga Yogyakarta.
+She has published books as co-authors on Islamic economic philosophy, Islamic business ethics, and poverty in Islam.
+Loni is actively involved in publishing in accredited journals in Indonesia, both as a writer and peer reviewer.
+She is also active in the Minangkabau diaspora for women.

 Otmane Amagour

-Researcher in International Relations and Political Thought, PhD researcher at the University of Sidi Mohamed Ben Abdallah (Morocco), on the topic “Artificial Intelligence and Contemporary Political Ethics”, holds a Master’s degree from the University of Padova (Italy), on the topic “Challenges of Democracy in the Age of Artificial Intelligence”.
-He has contributed to edited books with research papers, and has also published several research papers related to AI, He was a Researcher in a number of research centers such as the Maghareb Center and Nama Academy.
+Researcher in International Relations and Political Thought, a Ph.D. researcher at the University of Sidi Mohamed Ben Abdallah (Morocco), on the topic “Artificial Intelligence and Contemporary Political Ethics”, holds a Master’s degree from the University of Padova (Italy), on the topic “Challenges of Democracy in the Age of Artificial Intelligence”.
+He has contributed to edited books with research papers and has also published several research papers related to AI, He was an Researcher in a number of research centers such as the Maghareb Center and Nama Academy.